jaypolansky1/kb/my-website/docs/understanding-your-data/what-do-the-pace-zones-mean.md

 ## The zones follow your goal

-The zones aren't fixed at 2:00 — they're always relative to the pace goal you've chosen.
+The zones aren't fixed at 2:00 — they're always relative to the pace goal that you selected.
 Change your goal from 2:00 to 1:55, and every workout re-shades instantly against the new target.
 A session that was In Zone yesterday might show as a Near Miss today, because the bar moved, not because you got slower.

 ## How to use the zones